 • Large growth

-18. Lemon Balm – Best Aromatic Herb That Grows In Water
+18. Lemon Balm – Best Aromatic Herb in Water

 Pros